German code breaking in World War II: Radiotelephone interception

 Apart from the notable successes of the German navy's decryption services, there were also some useful results from other institutions.
-For example, the Reichspost was able to descramble scrambled voice transmission of the transatlantic radiotelephone connection between the USA and Great Britain.
-For this purpose, an interception and descrambling facility was built in Noordwijk, in occupied Holland.
+For example, the Reichspost was able to descramble scrambled voice transmission of transatlantic radiotelephone conversations between the USA and Great Britain.
+For this purpose, an interception and descrambling facility was built in Noordwijk, near the Hague in occupied Holland.
 From 1940, the Mail Service's descrambling specialists intercepted and understood classified telephone conversation between President Roosevelt and the British Prime Minister Winston Churchill.

+The scrambler worked by voice inversion around a chosen frequency, so that the high frequencies become low and vice versa.
+It was impossible for a casual listener to break.
+However the Germans, by recording the telephone message on a BASF tape recorder, could quickly identify the scrambling method by playing the tape a few times through the few possible combinations of coding, to unscramble it.

-The facility relocated to a purpose built bunker facility in Valkenswaard where it remained until August 1944 when the facility had to relocate to Germany, the interception potential decreased, so did the number of phone calls intercepted.
+In 1943 the facility relocated to a purpose built bunker facility in Valkenswaard, south of Eindhoven to avoid a potential commando raid on the northern coast.
+Valkenswaard remained operational until August 1944 when the facility had to relocate to Germany to avoid the advancing British.
+The most important intercept was a conversation discussing on 29 July the pending Italian surrender, weeks before the event took place on 3 September 1943, giving the Germans time to plan the occupation of Italy and disarming of Italian soldiers.
+The interception potential thereafter decreased, as did the number of phone calls intercepted.

 This was not codebreaking, but an adjunct to it - the exploitation of understanding of a sophisticated technology for the purpose of data interception.

 Co-operation with Italy

 Another success was the OKW/Chi 1941 cryptanalysis of the "Black" code used by US diplomats.
 Due to this, a huge interception facility in Lauf (Bavaria) could decrypt communication between US diplomats and Washington DC.
 The specialists in Lauf concentrated on messages from Bonner Fellers relating to the North African Campaign, so they could pass information to Feldmarschall Erwin Rommel about Allied plans and operations.
 The Germans also received the "Black" code from the Italians; Italian spies had photographed the code tables in the US embassy in Rome in September 1941.
 While the Germans appreciated the gift from their ally, they did not explain that they were already able to read "Black" code messages.

 In general, however, German performance in code breaking was weak due to the fragmentation of responsibility and specialized personnel.
 The Navy's B-Dienst was an exception to the rule, although its successes largely ended when the Allies began using more sophisticated encryption methods by 1943.